How to Upgrade Your Internal Communications Strategy With Synthesia

 Poor internal communication costs U.S. businesses up to $2 trillion annually in lost productivity.
 Only 13% of employees strongly agree that their leadership communicates effectively.

+Why?
+Information overload, wrong channels, and lack of personalization mean critical messages get lost in the noise.
 Unlike ad-hoc messaging, a strategic approach creates consistency, builds trust, and supports broader organizational objectives through planned communication tactics.

 Start by identifying where your current internal communications fall short: